Netanyahu calls for 'responsible nations' to sanction Iran

 Speaking in London as he met British Prime Minister Theresa May, Netanyahu said Iran sought to "conquer the Middle East" and had to be reined in.

-He called for "responsible nations" to follow the lead of the US, which last week imposed fresh sanctions in response to Iran's latest ballistic missile test.
+He called for "responsible nations" to follow the lead of the US, which last week imposed fresh sanctions in response to Ian's latest ballistic missile test.

 Iran "seeks to conquer the Middle East, it threatens Europe, it threatens the West, it threatens the world.
 And it offers provocation after provocation," Netanyahu said.